markobilanovic/LoLMagesBuildHelper/lol-mages-build-helper/README.md

-Insert API key at in Helper class that can be found in java.com.example.controller package
+Insert API key in Helper class that can be found in java.com.example.controller package

 ## Running the application locally